 A fireplace hearth is also a very important part of preventing heat transfer to nearby combustibles.
 Any severe cracks will allow more heat to be transferred underneath your fireplace hearth which is never a good idea!

 Chipped bricks, a stained hearth, and years of accumulated soot can turn what should be the focal point of a living room into an eyesore.
-Replacing a hearth and surround makes a big difference in the way a fireplace looks
+Replacing a hearth and it's surround makes a big, drastic difference in the way a fireplace looks

 The hearth is the space in front of where the fire actually burns in a fireplace.
-As with the brick of the chimney stack, it must be able to handle both the potential corrosive elements of the burned material and the high heats it can be subjected to.
+As with the brick of a chimney stack, it must be able to handle both the potential corrosive elements of the burned material and the high heats it can be subjected to.
 While a chimney cleaning will definitely remove fresh soot, a stained hearth of either many years of neglect or heavy burning will leave you with a stain you can never really get rid of.

 With your fireplace hearth being directly in front of the logs you are burning whether you have a fireplace grate or not, these bricks are constantly absorbing heat.
-While a fireplace grate certainly prolongs the life of a hearth and firebox, if logs were burned previously without one, your fireplace heart may be taking quite some damage!
+While a fireplace grate certainly prolongs the life of a hearth and firebox, if logs were burned previously without one, your fireplace hearth may be taking quite some damage!

 So be sure to call Mike's Mobile Screen & Chimney Service for any future fireplace repair needs!